 - Carol Bove and Philip Smith in conversation: "The problem with library taxonomy" in Parkett, no. 86 (2009), p.
 62-69 and in German as "Das Problem der bibliothekarischen Klassifikation" on p.
 70-77 with different pictures

-- David Bunn shows at Brooke Alexander - http://www.baeditions.com/.
+- David Bunn shows at Brooke Alexander (Bunn no longer listed as one of their artists but a web search on "david bunn brooke alexander" gets relevant results).
 The Brooklyn Museum Library had planned an exhibit/project with David Bunn for summer 2007 but it didn't happen.

 - Alejandro Cesarco does beautiful index or contents pages for imaginary books.
 Murray Guy has a couple on their artist's page for him.

 - Clegg & Guttmann: "Sha'at'nez oder die verschobene Bibliothek, recontextualized: a social sculpture" (2004/5) - illustrated in Contemporary, no. 78 (2006) in a review of show at Georg Kargl, Vienna, April-June 2005 (and lots of other relevant works over the years)